 \begin{itemize}

 \item For code summarization under monolingual training, the differences in performance are statistic significant for CodeBERT and CodeT5, the differences are only significant between R\textsubscript{Combine} and R\textsubscript{Base} for GraphCodeBERT and UniXCoder.
-When looking at name prediction under monolingual fine-tuning, the difference in performance is only statistic significant between R\textsubscript{Combine} and R\textsubscript{Base} for UniXCoder.
+When looking at name prediction under monolingual fine-tuning, the difference in performance is only statistically significant between R\textsubscript{Combine} and R\textsubscript{Base} for UniXCoder.

-\item For code summarization under multi-lingual fine-tuning, the differences in performance are statistic significant for all models except CodeT5, where the performance dropped 5\% and 9.4\% for R\textsubscript{Tidy} and R\textsubscript{Base}, respectively.
-For name prediction under multi-lingual fine-tuning, similar trends were found, where the difference in performance is only statistic significant for one model, which is GraphCodeBERT.
+\item For code summarization under multi-lingual fine-tuning, the differences in performance are statistically significant for all models except CodeT5, where the performance dropped 5\% and 9.4\% for R\textsubscript{Tidy} and R\textsubscript{Base}, respectively.
+For name prediction under multi-lingual fine-tuning, similar trends were found, where the difference in performance is only statistically significant for one model, which is GraphCodeBERT.

-\item For code summarization under cross-project training, the difference in performance is statistic significant between R\textsubscript{Combine} and R\textsubscript{Tidy} for CodeBERT, GraphCodeBERT and UniXCoder.
-The differences are more significant under intra-project training, where all of them are statistic significant.
+\item For code summarization under cross-project training, the difference in performance is statistically significant between R\textsubscript{Combine} and R\textsubscript{Tidy} for CodeBERT, GraphCodeBERT, and UniXCoder.
+The differences are more significant under intra-project training, where all of them are statistically significant.

 \item For method name prediction using cross-project training, the difference in performance is significant for CodeBERT and UniXCoder.
 It is only significant for GraphCodeBERT and CodeT5 between R\textsubscript{Combine} and R\textsubscript{Base} and R\textsubscript{Combine} and R\textsubscript{Tidy}, respectively.
-Unlike code summarization, the differences are less significant under intra-project training, where all of them are not statistically significant different.
+Unlike code summarization, the differences are less significant under intra-project training, where all of them are not statistically significantly different.

 \end{itemize}